Senior Management Team

-He represents City of Wolverhampton Council on a number of external forums across the region and city including the West Midlands Combined Authority (WMCA), Association of Black Country Authorities and Black Country Local Enterprise Partnership (LEP) and as Chair of the Board of Governors at the City of Wolverhampton College and Chair of the Board of Governors of the city's new housing company, WV Living.
+He represents City of Wolverhampton Council on a number of external forums across the region and city including the West Midlands Combined Authority (WMCA), Association of Black Country Authorities and Black Country Local Enterprise Partnership (LEP).

 Mark is Deputy Chief Executive of the City of Wolverhampton Council.
 He was appointed to the role of Strategic Director People in September 2017 and Deputy Managing Director in August 2018, before becoming Deputy Chief Executive in September 2019.

 Prior to this, he was the Council's Director of Finance where his portfolio of responsibilities included Finance, Commercial Services, Customer Services and ICT.

-His portfolio of responsibilities covers Children's Services, Adult Services, Public Health, City Environment and Human Resources.
+His portfolio of responsibilities covers Children's Services and Education, Adult Services, Public Health, City Environment and Human Resources.
 In addition and on an interim basis, while the Director of City Assets and Housing post remains vacant he has taken on responsibility for Housing Development and all of the Council’s Assets services.
 He has overall responsibility for ensuring the achievement of better outcomes for local people by promoting independence and self-reliant communities and reducing demand on services.
 The primary aim is to ensure people and communities in the City achieve their full potential and to protect vulnerable children and adults.
-The People directorate which he leads works closely with partners to improve the health and wellbeing of the local population, and to give children and young people the very best start in life.
+The services which he leads work closely with partners to improve the health and wellbeing of the local population, and to give children and young people the very best start in life.
 He is also the Council's strategic lead and champion for the Voluntary Community Sector

-Mark has over 25 years' experience in local government working for Wrekin District Council, Telford & Wrekin Council, Shropshire County Council and Oswestry Borough Council before joining City of Wolverhampton Council in 2009.
+Mark has 30 years' experience in local government working for Wrekin District Council, Telford & Wrekin Council, Shropshire County Council and Oswestry Borough Council before joining City of Wolverhampton Council in 2009.

-Emma is the Director of Children's Services for the City of Wolverhampton Council, having been appointed to this role in September 2017.
+Emma is the Executive Director of Families for the City of Wolverhampton Council, having been appointed to this role in September 2017.
 In October 2019, Emma’s responsibilities were extended to include education services.